martong/martong.github.io/index.md

 layout: default

 ---
-Gábor Márton a passionate software developer who is interested in all kind of new software technologies, especially about modern C++.
+Gábor Márton is a passionate software developer who is interested in all kind of new software technologies, especially about modern C++.
 He is a PhD student at the Department of Programming Languages and Compilers at the Faculty of Informatics, Eötvös Loránd University (ELTE), Budapest, Hungary.
 At the same time, he is a software engineer at Ericsson Hungary Ltd where he works on Cross Translation Unit (CTU) static analysis and the related ASTImporter of the LLVM/Clang compiler infrastructure.